Modelica Assignment

 $$u(t) = (K_p \cdot e(t)) + (K_i \cdot \int_0^t e(t) dt) + (K_d \cdot \dfrac{d e(t)}{dt}) $$

 The gains $K_p$, $K_i$, and $K_d$ modulate the behavior of the PID controller.
 You may read more about a PID controller online.
 The essential point is that three signals are summed, which forms the PID control output $u(t)$.
-We will also be exploring how the three quantities affect the behavior of the PID control through the tasks.

 So, to sum up, in our case: